 Encouragement of Holistic Growth: While the doctoral programs provide knowledge and skills to help you serve as a leader and teacher in educational and ministry settings, we recognize that the formation of the person who serves is most important.
 Our faculty encourages and promotes both academic excellence and spiritual growth in our students.

-Limited Residency Hybrid Program: The Ph.D.
+Hybrid Distance Program: The Ph.D.
 "Current Faculty Track" program is available to qualified applicants who teach part- or full-time in Christian higher education institutions.
 The Ed.D.
-"Hybrid Program" is available to qualified persons in ministry leadership positions as well as current faculty members.
-Class sessions are held on campus during four weeks in June and one week in January.
+"Hybrid Distance Program" is available to qualified persons in ministry leadership positions as well as current faculty members.
+Class sessions are held on campus during one week in November and one week in March.
 These tracks in our programs are fully ATS approved.

 Who are the faculty, and how do they relate to the students in the Ph.D. and Ed.D. programs?